Crayon Shin-chan: The Legend Called: Dance! Amigo!: Plot

 The children are too scared to return to their own houses & instead take shelter at the local park until sunset, when they start feeling hungry.
 All of them decide to return home, with the condition that if they feel things aren't right, they would reassemble at the park.
-Kazama is overpowered by the clones of his mother & himself, wheras Nene, Masao & Bo successfully flee from the clones of their own mothers & reassemble at the park, worrying about Kazama & Shinchan.
+Kazama is overpowered by the clones of his mother & himself, whereas Nene, Masao & Bo successfully flee from the clones of their own mothers & reassemble at the park, worrying about Kazama & Shinchan.
 The clone Kazama finds out the 3 of them hiding in the park & leads another band of masked men in black capes to ambush them but are saved by the car carrying the Nohara family & Jackie.

 Jackie states that she is a member of an international secret society called the SRI (Science Research Institute), investigating these clones, which first appeared in Santa Monica's samba festival.
 She also reveals that barring the passengers of the car, every citizen of Kasukabe have been replaced with these clones, which have been manufactured by a crazy Brazilian Japanese scientist, specialising in biotechnology called Amigo Suzuki, whose aim is to replace normal people with their clones, who will dance in psychedelic samba to their creator's will.
 She tries to get out of the city, but is thwarted by the clone citizens.
 At Bo's word, Jackie takes the local rugged mountainous terrain, but despite their many attempts, are finally caught by the clones.
 Jackie flees with Shiro, but the rest are caught & taken to their secret base, where all of them witness the entire process of how the clones of Nene, Masao & Bo were manufactured out of konnyaku jelly (a popular Japanese delicacy created out of the konjac yam plant).

 Amigo Suzuki, the creator of this 'konjaclone' technology is revealed to be a masked woman dressed in black cape & lingerie, who is a big samba enthusiast & wants everybody to dance in psychedelic samba to her tunes for all eternity.
 Although the children are made to dance on her orders, the Noharas refuse to obey her.
 So when Amigo orders her henchmen to assault them into obedience, Jackie breaks into the facility with her armed men, with the help of Shiro, who sniffed out their location.
 Jackie's armed men from the SRI destroy the konjaclone manufacturing facility.
 Jackie then challenges Amigo into a dance competition, & hands the Noharas a formula that can melt & liquify the konjaclones.
 The Noharas & the children destroy Amigo's konjaclone henchmen & release the imprisoned populance of Kasukabe, who were being made to dance samba against their will without any respite.